thennarasur/Web-Analytics/README.md

 **Conclusion**
 ---
-With this dashboard marketing team can understand their business performence on live and makes the decision making process easier.
+With this dashboard marketing team can understand their business performence on live and make the decision with ease.